AidenHero/AidenHero/README.md

-- 👋 Hi, I’m @AidenHero
+Hi, I’m @AidenHero
-- 👀 I’m interested in keyboards, video games and coding
+I’m interested in keyboards, video games and coding
-- 🌱 I’m currently learning about coding and github repositories
-- 💞️ I’m looking to collaborate on anything cool
-- 📫 How to reach me ...
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 AidenHero/AidenHero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.